 As per sec.
 154(7), rectification can be made within 4 years from the end of the financial year in which the order sought to be amended was passed.
 However, in respect of an application made by the assessee or deductor or collector, the authority shall, within a period of 6 months from the end of the month in which the application is received by it, pass an order -

-- a. making the amendment; or

-- b. refusing to allow the claim.
+- a. making the amendment; or - b. refusing to allow the claim.

-- (viii) Regular assessment means assessment made under section

-- (a) 143(3)
+(viii) (a) 143(3)

-- (b) 147

-- (c) Both (A) and (B) above

-- (d) None of the above

 Assessment made u/s 143(3) is regular assessment.
 Assessment u/s 147 is income escaping assessment.